 A Fairfax child custody lawyer can make the custody process much easier to navigate.
 Such an attorney can advise his or her client of the steps that should and should not be taken with respect to the children.
 As child custody determinations are very emotional for all parties involved, and straightforward advice from an attorney regarding the rights and boundaries of the parties can play a significant role in preventing a party from taking actions that may hurt him or her at trial.

 From the outset, an experienced child custody attorney in the Fairfax area can assist in deciding how to approach certain child-related decisions, how to approach the other part, and how to help or share the children.
 The manner in which the parties handle each of these decisions can have a significant impact on the process.
-It is important for any party to a child custody proceeding to have a Virginia family law attorney there to guide you through that process.
+It is important for any party to a child custody proceeding to have a Fairfax family law attorney there to guide you through that process.

 Factors Determining Custody